 A driving DnB track that unfolds its power in the course of its six minutes with such emotion and musical prowess.

-I played the track constantly while developing the game.
-Still to this day!
-As with Method Acting, I stay in tune with the process continuously so as to never lose the feel.
+The track was constantly played in the developed of the game.
+As with Method Acting, I stayed in tune with the process continuously so as to never lose the feel.

 After three months of continuous development, I decided to contact Robert Dickeson (Apex), the creator of the song, personally to ask what a commercial license for the song would cost.
 I had to have it since the game was born from the track.
 After a few attempts I still didn't receive a message back.

 So I searched for another way to get in contact with him.
 While trying to get a hold of him I began to feel like something was not right.
-My stomach turned queasy.
-Soon after, my uneasiness became sadness as I found out through several blogs that Robert had chosen to leave this world on September 30th, 2017.
+Suddenly, I got an e-

-After a later conversation with his life partner, who confirmed for me the sad passing of Robert, I decided to write these lines as my last homage to Robert:
+After a later sad conversation with his life partner, I decided to write these lines as my last homage to Robert:

-It is cruel, because in the past few months, when you realized that you couldn't escape your suffering, you in turn kept me alive.
+It is cruel, in the past few months, when you realized that you couldn't escape your suffering, you in turn kept me strong”

 In honor to Robert Dickeson, alias APEX!
 (R.I.P.)